 Why would I choose Ulster rather than another UK-based university offering pharmacy?

-- Employability: 100% of our pharmacy graduates are employed as a pre-registration pharmacist within six months of graduation.
+100% of our optometry graduates are employed as a pre-registration optometrist within six months of graduation.

-- Satisfaction: Pharmacy at Ulster scored between 94% and 100% for student satisfaction in the last three National Student Surveys.
+Optometry at Ulster scored 100% for student satisfaction in the 2014 and 2015 National Student Surveys.

-- Hands-on: From year one of the course, our students learn practical, clinical skills.
-As their skills build through the course they see real patients in community and hospital placements.
+From week one of the course, our students learn practical, clinical skills.
+As their skills build through the course they see real patients in our in-house clinic, in hospital and specialist placements.
 We have a small cohort in Ulster which allows a greater amount of small class teaching and more clinical experience during the degree.

-- Friendly: Our course is one of the smallest courses in the UK.
-We usually have about 35-40 students in each year, so there is plenty of opportunity to get to know your year group, students from other years and the staff.
+Our course is one of the smaller optometry courses in the UK.
+We usually have about 30-35 students in each year, so there is plenty of opportunity to get to know your year group, students from other years and the staff.